Cap-Haïtien: Economy

 Cap-Haïtien is known as the nation's largest center of historic monuments and as such, it is a tourist destination.
 The bay, beaches and monuments have made it a resort and vacation destination for Haiti's upper classes, comparable to Pétion-Ville.
 Cap‑Haïtien has also attracted more international tourists at times, as it has been isolated from the political instability in the south of the island.

-It has a wealth of French colonial architecture, which has been well preserved.
-During and after the Haitian Revolution, many craftsmen from Cap‑Haïtien, who were free people of color, fled to French-controlled New Orleans as they were under attack by the mostly African slaves.
-As a result, the two cities share many similarities in styles of architecture.
+It has a wealth of 19th century architecture, which has been well preserved.
+During and after the Haitian Revolution many craftsmen from then Cap‑Français who were free people of color, fled to French-controlled New Orleans.
+Later in 1842 Cap-Haitien was devastated by an earthquake and a resulting tsunami, and most of the reconstruction was influenced by the globally popular French-style steel frame architecture.
+As a result, New Orleans and Cap-Haïtien share many similarities in styles of architecture.
 Especially notable are the gingerbread houses lining the city's older streets.

+Since 2021, there have been significant electrical outages in Cap-Haitien, due in large part to a lack of fuel.
+Those who can afford it have invested in solar energy.
+A power plant built in Caracol to provide electricity to the Industrial Park reaches as far as Limonade 30 minutes from downtown Cap Haïtien.

 Tourism

 Labadie and other beaches

 The walled Labadie (or Labadee) beach resort compound is located 6 mi to the city's northwest.
 It serves as a brief stopover for Royal Caribbean International (RCI) cruise ships.
 Major RCI cruise ships dock weekly at Labadie.
 It is a private resort leased by RCI, which has generated the largest proportion of tourist revenue to Haiti since 1986.
 It employs 300 locals, allows another 200 to sell their wares on the premises, and pays the Haitian government US$6 per tourist.

 The resort is connected to Cap‑Haïtien by a mountainous, recently paved road.
 RCI has built a pier at Labadie, completed in late 2009, capable of servicing the luxury-class large ships.

 Attractions include a Haitian market, numerous beaches, watersports, a water-oriented playground, and a zip-line.
-People not on cruises can visit the beach, too.

 Cormier Plage is another beach on the way to Labadie, and there are also water taxis from Labadie to other beaches, like Paradis beach.
 In addition, Belli Beach is a small sandy cove with boats and hotels.
-Labadie village could be visited from here.
+Labadie village can be visited from here.